tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-3/README.md

 ## More Thinking About Performance

 - After your experiments with Compiler Explorer, do you have any updates for your answers in exercise-2?
+  - In my ex.2 answers, I did mention about a slight performance overhead due to modularizing the code; however, I think the overhead could be more significant in a setting where each and every clock cycle matters

 ### Bonus: Do Not Watch Now